How to remove the ControlFraction adware?

 How did ControlFraction install on my computer?

-Pop-up window displayed once ControlFraction adware installation is over:
+Pop-up window displayed once ControlFraction adware installation is complete:

 Instant automatic Mac malware removal: